Ahmed-Eldalatony/The-Green-Trees-Initiative/README.md

 but I handled it successfully :).

 ## Note
-Working now on reorganizing the project and making css styles more clean.
+Iam working now on reorganizing the project and making css styles more clean, this why you will notice there some unconsitencies among the project.

 Inside of your Astro project, you'll see the following folders and files: